FassihShah/Sign-Language-Digit-Classification/README.md

-# Sign Language Digit Classification with Deep Learning
+# Sign Language Digit Classification with Transfer Learning

 This project focuses on classifying hand gestures representing digits (0–9) using deep learning models implemented in **PyTorch**.
 It utilizes the **Sign Language Digits Dataset**, which contains RGB images of hand signs corresponding to digits 0 through 9.